Weak convergence of the empirical measure for the Keller-Segel model in both subcritical and critical cases: Introduction and results

 \vip

-This paper has been written in the same spirit as Fournier-Tardy \cite{ft} where we gave a simple proof of nonexplosion of the weak solution to \eqref{EDP}-\eqref{EDP2} in the subcritical case.
-We used a {\it two-particles} moment method that allowed us to extend to the general case the simple non-explosion of Biler-Karch-Lauren\c cot-Nadzieja \cite{bklnD, bklnP} concerning the radial case.
-The method in \cite{ft} is simple enough so that we are able to adapt it to show that the particle system does not explode, uniformly in $N$ in some sense, and even to include the critical case.
-Let us mention however that the existence result included in Theorems \ref{thm1} and \ref{thm2}, under the weak conditions that $f_0 \in \cP(\rr^2)$ if $\theta \in (0,2)$ and $f_0 \in \cP(\rr^2)$ and $\max\{f_0(\{x\}) : x\in \rr^2\}<1$ if $\theta=2$, are actually already known: \bla some stronger (mild) global solutions do exist under the same conditions, combining the results of Bedrossian-Masmoudi \cite{bm} and Wei \cite{dw}.
+This paper uses some ideas already present in the papers of Fournier-Jourdain \cite{fj} and Fournier-Tardy \cite{ft}.
+In \cite{fj}, there is already a proof of Theorem \ref{thm1} in the case where $\theta<1/2$: the estimates there are not sufficiently precise to cover the whole subcritical case $\theta<2$.
+In \cite{ft}, there is a simple proof of non-explosion of the weak solution to \eqref{EDP}-\eqref{EDP2} in the subcritical case.
+The proof relies on a {\it two-particles} moment method which extends the simple non-explosion proof elaborated in the paper of Biler-Karch-Lauren\c cot-Nadzieja \cite{bklnD, bklnP} concerning the radially symmetric case, in which case the two-particles moment is not necessary since it actually rewrites as a simple one-particle moment.
+The method introduced in \cite{ft} is simple enough so that we are able to adapt it to show that the particle system does not explode, uniformly in $N$ in some sense.
+Moreover, at the price of much more work, we are able to include the critical case.
+We highlight that the result of \cite{ft} only concerns the deterministic equations \eqref{EDP}--\eqref{EDP2} and not the stochastic particle system \eqref{EDS}.
+The novelty of our result is about the convergence of the stochastic particle system to the weak global solution.

 \vip